Handling loop closures#

 Moving joints in a parallel robot#

-In that case, you might also want to use the solver with a joints task to move the joints while enforcing the loop closure constraint.
+In serial robots, forward kinematics is straightforward computation from the joints configuration.
+However, for a parallel robot, the loop closure constraints need to be enforced all the times.
+To do that you might also want to use a solver with a joints task to move the joints while enforcing the loop closure constraint.
 Note that your initial configuration will affect the result, since this is a numerical solution and not an analytical one.

 If you want to do both state estimation and control, you might then want to instantiate multiple kinematic solver with different tasks sets.
 In the examples gallery, you can find both joint and task control for the planar 2 dof and 3-axis parallel rotation robots.